HarryPehkonen/CodeBundler/README.md

 # CodeBundler
 Bundles code tracked by Git into a single file for easier sharing, especially with AI assistants.
 Includes checksums for integrity verification.

-If a bundle was created by an LLM, it most likely will not contain a valid SHA-256 checksum.
+If a bundle was created by an LLM, it most likely will not contain a valid checksum.
 In this case, the `--no-verify` option can be used to unbundle without checksum verification.

 ## Features

 *   Handles ASCII and UTF-8.
+*   Always ensures files end with a newline.
 *   Concatenates files listed by `git ls-files` into a single bundle.
 *   Uses a customizable boundary marker.
-*   Includes a SHA-256 checksum for each file within the bundle.
+*   Includes a checksum for each file within the bundle.
-*   Uses PicoSHA2 for SHA-256 hashing.
+*   Uses PicoSHA2 for hashing.
+*   Checksums are not guaranteed to match the original file content, as the bundle format may modify the file content (e.g., adding a newline at the end).
 *   Can unbundle files, verifying checksums during extraction.
 *   Can verify the integrity of a bundle file without extracting.
-*   Can unbundle without SHA-256 verification if it's missing.
+*   Can unbundle without checksum verification if it's missing, modified, or wrong (file contents changed without updating checksum).
 *   Designed for use in Git repositories.
 *   Supports custom separators.
 *   All external libraries will be checked for local presence, and